Haselnussbomber/HaselTweaks/README.md

 Always opens the "Grand Company Delivery Missions" window on the "Expert Delivery" tab.

+### Fast Mouse Click Fix

+The game does not fire UI events for single mouse clicks whenever a double click is detected.
+This tweak fixes it by always triggering the normal mouse click in addition to the double click.

+Try it out in the crafting window by clicking the recipe category tabs or the arrow buttons next to the dropdown menu.

 ### Forced Cutscene Sounds

 Automatically unmutes selected sound channels in cutscenes.